 Whole milk yogurt is a great first food for babies who are starting solids, whether you are using a baby led weaning approach or not!
-Learn why yogurt is so great for babies and how to serve yogurt with baby led weaning.
+Learn why yogurt is so great for babies, the best kind to choose, and how to serve yogurt with baby led weaning.

 I'm continuing my series on baby's first foods, and today I'm talking about one food that I keep in the house all the time, not just for littles, but for me, too - yogurt!
 Greek yogurt is one of my favorite foods to add into babies' meals from the very beginning, and it's so easy to do!